 This is a non-exhaustive style guide, intended to give a brief overview of the format and tone we prefer for written submissions.

-- Numbers up to twelve should be written in full.
+• Numbers up to twelve should be written in full.
 Numbers 13 and higher should be written in Arabic numerals.
-Aircraft marks should generally be written in Roman numerals (eg. Spitfire Mk.XVIe).
+Aircraft marks should generally be written in Roman numerals whenever the manufacturer chose to do so (eg. Spitfire Mk.XVIe).

-- Military operator, type designator, type name, mark (eg. Royal Air Force C-130J Hercules C.4)
+• Military operator, type designator, type name (eg. US Air Force C-130E Hercules)

-- Military operator, manufacturer, type name, mark (eg. Royal Air Force Eurofighter Typhoon FGR.4)
+• Military operator, type name, mark (eg. Royal Air Force Typhoon FGR.4)

 CONTRIBUTORS’ GUIDELINES PART 1: CONTRIBUTORS’ CONDUCT

-- When a media pass has been obtained, either supported or provided by this website, reporters must avoid cancelling their participation to avoid reputational damage to This is Flight.
-The editor must be notified immediately if cancellation is necessary.
+3. When a media pass has been obtained, either supported or provided by this website, reporters must avoid cancelling their participation to avoid reputational damage to This is Flight.
+Both us and the event organiser must be notified immediately if cancellation is necessary.

-- Photographs sent to This is Flight must not be watermarked.
+5. Photographs sent to This is Flight must not be watermarked.
+A This is Flight watermark will be applied by us.
 However, they remain the photographer’s own property and the photographer may use them elsewhere as they wish.

 * For example, this could include the use of video clips in highlights videos or documentaries and the use of photographs in website headers, Facebook posts, articles and This is Flight promotional material.